Montipora Coral Care – A Complete Guide

 Most of the food your coral needs will be given through the photosynthesis processed by symbiotic zooxanthellae.
 However, you may supplement feedings with amino acids and zooplankton.

 Chemically, amino acids are the backbone of proteins.
 Increased proteins mean increased growth, which can improve the size, color, and overall health of the coral.
-On the other hand, zooplankton can be processed as regular food.
+On the other hand, zooplankton is processed as regular food.

 As Montipora coral gets most of its ‘nutrition’ from lighting, amino acid and zooplankton supplements are not regularly needed and should not be overdone; some systems that run higher nutrients don’t need them at all.
 In low nutrient systems, supplemental feedings should be done one to two times a week at the most.